cypheranarchist/crosskey/crosskey-lightpaper.md

  - Offering simplified and streamlined multi-transfers
  - "Token Scattering."

+# offering

+# team
+ - CypherAnarchist
+ - Chucky
+ - Schlomo
+ - Visible Magic

+---
+# notes, ignore this section, just using it to build the lp from.

 6)automatic scattering of tokens for wallets that reach x% of supply.
 In example.
 I accidently ape 10% of the supply of some random degen on sol.
 I need to tokens to be quickly scattered to 5 wallets 2% each